-PSYC 212 Journal Club/Graduate Preparation

-PSYC 222 Survey Design

-PSYC 230 The Impact of Gender

-PSYC 231 Psychology and the Law

-PSYC 299 Special Topics

-PSYC 305 Educational Psychology

-PSYC 410 Testing and Measurement

-PSYC 403 Forensic Psychology

-PSYC 490 Psychology Internship (A maximum of 3 hours of internship is allowed to satisfy requirements in the concentration.)

-TOTAL: 18 semester hours

-Psychology Minor

-The minor in Psychology requires the completion of six psychology courses.

-PSYC 101 Essentials of Psychology

-PSYC 206 Lifespan Development

-PSYC 221 Social Psychology

-PSYC 308 Abnormal Psychology

-Choose one psychology course at the 200 level or above (provided that prerequisites are met)

-Choose one psychology course at the 300 level or above (provided that prerequisites are met)

-TOTAL: 18-20 semester hours

-COURSE DESCRIPTIONS

-PSYC 101.
+A work study internship with a private non-governmental agency, such as a law firm or social service agency, that enhances student understanding of government service or the legal profession.
+Limited to students in the social sciences or pre-law students.
+Prerequisites: POLS 110 and junior or senior standing.
+POLS 452.
+GOVERNMENT INTERNSHIP.
+1-12 semester hours.
+A work study internship with a national, state or local unit of government that allows the student to gain firsthand experience with government or government-related operations.
+Limited to students majoring in disciplines with a specific relationship to the enterprise of government.
+Prerequisites: POLS 110 and junior or senior standing.
+POLS 480.
+SENIOR SEMINAR ON GLOBALIZATION.
+3 semester hours.
+In this senior capstone course, students will develop an understanding of world issues through multiple global perspectives.
+Students will learn to transform information into knowledge and integrate knowledge from multiple perspectives to make informed judgments effective for the common good.
+Students will prepare a cover letter and a résumé or curriculum vitae for review by the instructor.
+Prerequisites: POLS 210 or POLS 220.
+Offered every year.
+PSYCHOLOGY PSYC 101.
 ESSENTIALS OF PSYCHOLOGY.
 3 semester hours.

-The course introduces the student to the field of psychology by concentrating on the basic methods of research, growth and development, perceptual processes and cognition, motivation and emotion and mental health problems and therapeutic solutions.
+The course introduces the student to the field of psychology by concentrating on the broad areas of psychological study, e.g. basic methods of research, growth and development, perceptual processes and cognition, motivation and emotion and mental health problems and therapeutic solutions.
 Learning Outcome: Information Literacy.
 Offered every year.
 PSYC 102.
 PSYCHOLOGY OF ADJUSTMENT.
 3 semester hours.
 This course is designed to facilitate the application of psychological principles and methods to coping with the challenges of everyday life.
 A variety of topics will be covered including personality, stress and stress management, social influence, gender roles and gender differences, interpersonal attraction, relationships and communications, and the challenges of the workplace.
 This course is meant, in a practical sense, to help students learn about themselves, their own adjustment, and ways they can become healthier and more productive individuals.
 Not a substitute for PSYC 101 in given majors.
 Learning Outcome: Personal Health and Well-Being.
 PSYC 201.
 RESEARCH METHODS FOR PSYCHOLOGY.
-4 semester hours.

-This course provides a foundation in research methods used in psychological research.
-The primary focus of this course is on quantitative research utilizing correlational and experimental methods.
-Survey construction, qualitative methods, alternative research designs, research ethics and the IRB approval process will also be covered.
-In order to have a working knowledge of research design, students will work individually or in small groups to develop proposals for research studies that can be implemented using resources available at the college.
-Prerequisite: PSYC 101.
+4 semester hours This course provides a foundation in research methods used in psychological research and social science research.
+The primary focus of this course is on quantitative research methods and designs utilizing correlational and experimental methods.
+Prerequisite PSYC 101.
 PSYC 202.
 DATA ANALYSIS FOR PSYCHOLOGY.
-3 semester hours

-Students will learn to utilize statistical techniques for hypothesis testing in the behavioral sciences, building on concepts learned in MATH 140 (Elementary Statistics).
-Statistical tests covered will include, but not be limited to, t-test, analysis of variance, correlation, bivariate regression, multiple regression and chi square.
-The logic, assumptions, computation and interpretation of these statistical tests will be covered as well as the integration of statistical test results into a written research report.
-This course includes a laboratory portion that integrates the use of the SPSS statistical software package as a tool for data management and hypothesis testing.
-Prerequisites: PSYC 201 and MATH 140.
+3 semester hours.
+Students will learn to utilize statistical techniques for quantitative hypothesis testing in the behavioral sciences, building on concepts learned in MATH 140 (Elementary Statistics).
+Statistical tests and measurements including the logic, assumptions, computation and interpretation of these statistical tests will be covered as well as the integration of statistical test results into a written research report.
+Prerequisites: PSYC 101, PSYC 201, and MATH 140.
 PSYC 206.
 LIFE SPAN DEVELOPMENT.
 3 semester hours.
 This course addresses how and why people change and, in many respects, stay the same over a life time.
 The focus will be on the impact of major life transitions from fetal development to death on physical, cognitive, and socio-emotional outcomes.
 Learning Outcome: Writing.
 PSYC 212.
 JOURNAL CLUB.
 1 semester hour.